 The defense is authorized by the director of the institution after receiving the two reports favorable to an oral defense of the doctoral dissertation.
 This defense is public unless a request for confidentiality has been previously filed by the Research Unit.

 One month at the latest prior to the thesis defense and after validation of the defense request by the head of the institution, the doctoral student must deposit his thesis manuscript in digital form in the SyGAL platform.
 The student also must carry out administrative formalities pertaining to the manuscript submission process and with the help of the university’s library services.
 To learn more about the thesis deposit procedure via SyGAL, please consult the PhD defense guide.

 Reporting jury members receive a statement of impartiality by email followed by the thesis report request.
 By signing this statement of impartiality, the reporter certifies that they have no ties of interest, whether of a professional, familial, personal, or patrimonial nature, with the doctoral student or the thesis advisor.
-They also certify that they have not taken part in the work of the thesis, that they have not had any co-signed publication (or other types of research valorization productions) with the doctoral student in the last 5 years, and that they have not participated in the thesis monitoring committee of the doctoral student.
+They also certify that they were not involed in the work of the thesis and that they have not participated in the thesis monitoring committee of the doctoral student.